ygrenzinger/devoxx2020-contract-testing/README.md

  - Add maven plugin
- - Add first contract like GET /v1/books
+ - Make first contract like GET /v1/books pass
  - Add base contract class to make the tests pass
  - run _spring-cloud-contract:generateTests_ and look at _target/generated-test-sources_/.../ContractVerifierTest.java
  - You can run them directly as a typical java test class